denoland/vscode_deno/README.md

 - `deno.unstable`: Controls if code will be type checked with Deno's unstable APIs.
 This is the equivalent to using `--unstable` on the command line.
   _boolean, default `false`_
+- `deno.enablePaths`: - Controls if the Deno Language Server is enabled for only specific paths of the workspace folder.
+   Defaults to an empty list.

 ## Contribute